Ilya Mikheyev

-Ilya Andreyevich Mikheyev (Илья Андреевич Михеев; born 10 October 1994) is a Russian professional ice hockey right winger for the Chicago Blackhawks of the National Hockey League (NHL).
-He has previously played with the Toronto Maple Leafs and Vancouver Canucks of the NHL and Avangard Omsk of the Kontinental Hockey League.
+Ilya Andreyevich Mikheyev (Илья Андреевич Михеев; born 10 October 1994) is a Russian professional ice hockey player who is a forward for the Tampa Bay Lightning of the National Hockey League (NHL).
+He has previously played with the Toronto Maple Leafs, Vancouver Canucks, and Chicago Blackhawks of the NHL and Avangard Omsk of the Kontinental Hockey League.

 Early life

 Mikheyev was born in Omsk, Russia, in southwestern Siberia, to parents Andrey and Natalya.
 Andrey is a lawyer and law-school lecturer while Natalya is a director in a private company.
 Mikheyev has an undergraduate degree in sports tourism and a master's degree in sports science.

 Playing career

 Russia

 Mikheyev started his career in the school of Avangard Omsk.
 In 2012 he started playing in the youth team Omskie Yastreby in the MHL.
 In 2013, returned to Omskie Yastreby and finished fifth in league scoring.
-He he won the Kharlamov Cup with his team.
+He won the Kharlamov Cup with his team.
 In the 2013–14 season he started playing for Yermak Angarsk, the farm team of Avangard in the VHL.
 With Yermak Angarsk, he won the Nadezhda Cup.
 Over the next seasons, he also played for Sokol Krasnoyarsk and Saryarka Karagandy, that time farm teams of Avangard, in the VHL.
 In the 2015–16 season he started playing for Avangard in the Kontinental Hockey League.
 He established himself quickly in the team.
 The 2017–18 season he finished as the top scorer of Avangard with 38 points.

 In 62 games during the 2018–19 season, Mikheyev recorded 23 goals and 22 assists for 45 points to again finish as the club's top point scorer.
 In the post-season, he helped Avangard reach the Gagarin Cup finals recording 11 points in 13 games.
 He was named a 2018–19 KHL First Team All-Star.